rednafi/rednafi.com/content/python/no_hijack_root_logger.md

 ```

 This setup also lets the application code access and adjust the library's logger to suit its
 needs.
-Here’s how it can be done in the `main.py` file:
+Here's how it can be done in the `main.py` file:

 ```python
 # main.py